vercel/next.js/docs/api-reference/next.config.js/headers.md

 ### Headers with basePath support

-When leveraging <a href="/docs/api-reference/next.config.js/basepath.md">basePath</a> support with headers each `source` is automatically prefixed with the `basePath` unless you add `basePath: false` to the header.
+When leveraging [`basePath`](/docs/api-reference/next.config.js/basepath.md) support with headers each `source` is automatically prefixed with the `basePath` unless you add `basePath: false` to the header:

 ```js
 module.exports = {